GoTeamEpsilon/OpenEMR-Cloud/README.md

 ## 🐨 Version 2

-This second release (codename "Dolphin") will focus on using generic services so users may choose any cloud provider they want.
+This second release (codename "Koala") will focus on using generic services so users may choose any cloud provider they want.
 Ideally, users can stand up a "local cloud" should they choose to benefit from cloud technologies but want to run their own data centers.

 ## License & Credits